ivanchromjak/jekyll-theme-eon/media.md

 ---
 title: Media
-subtitle: Show off your images and videos, the options and posibilities are endless.
+subtitle: Show off your images and videos, the options and possibilities are endless.
 width: full
 navbar:
   sticky: true